gincwang/frontend-nanodegree-arcade-game/README.md

 #When you run out of life points
     - game over :(
-    - press "space bar" will take you back to the menu selection, where you can initialize another Gem Madness game!
+    - press "space bar/enter" will take you back to the menu selection, where you can initialize another Gem Madness game!

 Good Luck and Have Fun!!